awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.setting-capacity.md

 ### Example: Change the Aurora Serverless v2 capacity range of an Aurora MySQL cluster<a name="aurora-serverless-v2-examples-setting-capacity-range-walkthrough-ams"></a>

  The following AWS CLI example shows how to update the ACU range for Aurora Serverless v2 DB instances in an existing Aurora MySQL cluster\.
-Initially, the ACU range for the cluster 8–32\.
+Initially, the capacity range for the cluster is 8–32 ACUs\.

 ```
-$ aws rds describe-db-clusters --db-cluster-identifier serverless-v2-cluster \
+aws rds describe-db-clusters --db-cluster-identifier serverless-v2-cluster \
   --query 'DBClusters[*].ServerlessV2ScalingConfiguration|[0]'
 {
     "MinCapacity": 8.0,